US Foreign Assistance

 - Cambodia: The budget proposed ending bilateral agricultural assistance in Cambodia.
 Poverty gains will be adversely affected, as no other OECD donor is able to shift program focus to cover a gap.
 China will likely fill some of the resource gap, increasing its influence and leadership in Cambodia.
 The space for Cambodia’s civil society could shrink further and slow down governance reform efforts.
 Download report.

 - Liberia: The budget proposed a 66% cut to democracy and governance work in Liberia.
 US achievements in institution-strengthening will be endangered, especially in light of the election of a new and inexperienced government.
 There are concerns that this will have serious ramifications for anti-corruption, civil society, and the decentralisation of services to support the most vulnerable.
 Download report.

 - Senegal: The budget proposed a 56% cut to agricultural assistance in Senegal.
 There will be a significant gap in tackling food insecurity, which other donors may work to fill but would take years.
 In the interim, the worsening conditions could contribute to destabilising the country — notably the Casamance, where a reduction of agricultural support may risk efforts to end the low-level conflict there.
 Download report.

-- Research: The project will initially scope all available open aid data and analyze the political economy of a number of partner countries currently receiving foreign assistance.
-This will be followed by key informant interviews in Washington DC and each of the partner countries, as well as comparative research on other donor activities in those countries.
-This research aims to determine the potential impact of changes to the US budget.
+- Research: The project initially scoped all available open aid data and analyzed the political economy of a number of partner countries currently receiving foreign assistance.
+This was followed by key informant interviews in Washington DC and each of the partner countries, as well as comparative research on other donor activities in those countries.
+This research aimed to determine the potential impact of changes to the US budget.

-- Distribution: The findings will be written up into a main report accompanied by country-specific briefings.
-These will be distributed through face to face events as well as via our partners in Washington DC.
+- Distribution: The findings were written up into a main report accompanied by country-specific briefings.
+These were distributed through face to face events as well as via our partners in Washington DC.